alefragnani/vscode-separators/README.md

 * Each kind of symbol can have its own customization
 * Select which symbols will have separators

+## Language Support

+The extension will automatically work with any language you have installed in VS Code.
+The only requirement is that the language itself does support `Go to Symbol`.

+To be sure your desired language will work on Separators, take a look at `Outline` view in VS Code.
+If it display contents, then Separators will work perfectly.

 # Features

 ## Available commands